harness/developer-hub/docs/continuous-delivery/gitops/create-cluster-with-iam.md

 ---
 title: Creating a GitOps Cluster with IAM role
-description: This topic describes how to create a Harness GitOps cluster in Amazon EKS and deploy to it using an IAM role.
+description: This topic describes how to create a Harness GitOps cluster in Amazon EKS and deploy Applications to it using an IAM role.
 sidebar_position: 2
-helpdocs_topic_id: pptv7t53i9
-helpdocs_category_id: 013h04sxex
-helpdocs_is_private: false
-helpdocs_is_published: true
 ---

 This topic describes how to create a Harness GitOps cluster in Amazon EKS and deploy to it using an IAM role.